arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: The focus here is on the design, development, and regulation of physical devices, not on data analysis or computational biology.

-## 10. Neural Engineering
-**Neural Engineering** is the application of engineering techniques to the nervous system, including brain-computer interfaces and neuroprosthetics.
+10. **Neural Engineering** is the application of engineering techniques to the nervous system, including brain-computer interfaces and neuroprosthetics.

 - **Tools**:
   - **EEGLAB** for processing EEG data.